hellums/lacey-bacon/README.md

   - >python romcom.py

 ## Windows instructions for command-line version:
-If using VSC, use a DOS command prompt terminal, NOT PowerShell.
+If using VSC, a DOS command prompt terminal is highly recommended, NOT PowerShell.

 Perform same steps as above, except replace the "source env/bin/activate" command in step 4 with
   - >env\Scripts\activate (or activate.bat)